Brad Pitt And Jennifer Aniston Back Together Again? Rumors Say The Two Are BFF’s Again, But Not Dating

 Are Brad Pitt and Jennifer Aniston getting back together again?
 Probably not, but the two are definitely becoming good friends once again, a source tells InTouchWeekly.

-As you already know (unless you’ve been living under a rock for the past 14 months or so), Brad is now eligible again, thanks to soon-to-be ex-wife Angelina Jolie “blindsided” him with divorce paperwork back in late 2016.
-Since that time, Jolie has been enjoying life and genuinely having a swell time – apparently in a conspicuous effort to rub it in Brad’s face.
+As you may already know, Brad is now eligible again, thanks to the way soon-to-be ex-wife Angelina Jolie “blindsided” him with divorce paperwork back in late 2016.
+Since that time, Jolie has been enjoying life; allegedly in a conspicuous effort to rub it in Brad’s face.

 And it’s apparently working.
-For Halloween, Jolie went all out to throw an epic party for the couple’s kids, complete with fake blood, a fog machine, other special effects, and thousands of dollars’ worth of costumes.
+For Halloween, Jolie went all out to throw an epic party for the couple’s kids, complete with fake blood, a fog machine, special effects, and thousands of dollars’ worth of costumes.
 And of course, Brad wasn’t invited, says the source.

 “He was deeply hurt he couldn’t be a part of it.
 Brad realizes how much he’s been cut out of the kids’ lives.”

-Sounds like Brad Pitt could use a friend!
-Well as it turns out, he seems to have found one in the most unlikely of places: he ex-wife, Jennifer Aniston – the very woman Brad ditched so he could pursue a relationship with Angelina Jolie!
+It sounds like Brad Pitt could use a friend!
+Well, as it turns out, he seems to have found one in the most unlikely of places with his ex-wife, Jennifer Aniston, the woman Brad ditched so he could pursue a relationship with Angelina Jolie!

 Brad Pitt se disculpó con Jennifer Aniston 12 años después de abandonarla https://t.co/iNgh8zxzJl pic.twitter.com/P4epC99HUz